Xwilarg/NHentaiDownloader/README.md

 # NHentaiDownloader
-A chrome extension to download doujinshi from NHentai
+An extension to download doujinshi from NHentai

 NHentai only allow to download doujinshi in .torrent format so I created this extension allowing to download them either in ZIP, CBZ or raw format.<br/>
 You can either go on a doujinshi page to download it, or go to a page containing many of them to download them all at once.